ComScore

 • Time Commitment: 5 minutes

-Spicy ginger beer is rounded out by sweet guava and acidic lime juices.
-Most importantly, mezcal infuses every drop with smoky, complex flavor to boot.
+Spicy ginger beer is rounded out by sweet guava juice and acidic lime juice.
+Most importantly, mezcal, which takes over for traditional vodka and infuses every drop with smoky, complex flavor to boot.
+You could substitute tequila if you'd prefer.

 4. Sangrita